StPaulyClothingShed picByDave cropped

 In 2020 alone, the Authority’s St. Pauly Textile drop off sheds at the Utica and Rome EcoDrops recovered 18.5 tons of clothing and textiles, keeping these valuable materials out of the Regional Landfill, and providing enough clothing for an estimated 2,943 people around the world.
 When including the combined efforts of clothing and textile recovery programs in Oneida and Herkimer Counties provided by St. Pauly Textile, Rock Solid Charity and One World Center, 820 tons of material were recovered, resulting in enough material to clothe 130,500 people around the world.

-The Authority has clothing and textile drop off sheds at its EcoDrop Utica (80 Leland Ave Ext.) and EcoDrop Rome (575 Perimeter Rd).
+The Authority has clothing and textile drop off sheds at its EcoDrop Utica (824 Sewage Plant Road) and EcoDrop Rome (575 Perimeter Rd).

 Acceptable items include: